GoogleContainerTools/kpt-functions-catalog/examples/mutators/set-namespace/simple/README.md

-# Set Namespace Simple Example
+# set-namespace: Simple Example

 The `set-namespace` function adds or replaces the `.metadata.namespace` field on all resources except for those known to be cluster-scoped.

-In this example, we use ConfigMap to configure the function.
-The desired namespace is provided using `.data.namespace` field.
+We use the following ConfigMap to configure the function.

 ```yaml
 apiVersion: v1